microsoft/pxt-arcade/docs/skillmap/educator-info/zookeeper-map-info.md

 ##### Game Mod Ideas

-After students complete Quail Hatching, they can head back to the skillmap and click "SAVE TO MY PROJECTS" for Feed the Panda or Quail Hatching, which will open the game in a window with a full-featured toolbox.
+After students complete Quail Hatching, they can head back to the skillmap and click "SAVE TO MY PROJECTS" for any of the modules.
+This will open the respective game in a window with a full-featured toolbox.
 Here are some modifications they can try:

+- _[By Land/By Sea]_ Add another sprite that also has a movement pattern
+- _[By Sea]_ Modify sprites' moving speeds so each has a different one
+- _[By Sea]_ Have the sprites flip around when they hit a wall
-- [Feed the Panda] Have the panda continue moving after eating
+- _[Feed the Panda]_ Have the panda continue moving after eating
-- [Feed the Panda] Create another panda
+- _[Feed the Panda]_ Create another panda
-- [Quail Hatching] Make it easier to beat the game (ex. by having the glove move faster)
+- _[Quail Hatching]_ Make it easier to beat the game (ex. by having the glove move faster)

 ### What’s Next?